luisashimabucoro/luisashimabucoro.github.io/_pages/about.md

   - /about.html
 ---

 Hey/Oi!
-I'm Luísa, and I'm currently working as a Research Intern at Cohere and was previously a Research Scholar @ Cohere For AI.
+I'm Luísa, and I'm currently working as a Research Intern at Cohere and I was previously a Research Scholar @ Cohere For AI where I worked with Sara Hooker, Marzieh Fadaee and Julia Kreutzer.
+Currently, I'm working on uncovering post-training dynamics of multilingual models alongside Sebastian Ruder and Ahmet Üstün.
+My research interests are, broadly speaking, data-centric modelling, generalization on low-resource settings and robust evaluation design.
 On that note, I'm also a last-year undergrad and activelly looking for PhD student positions.

 Updates
 ------
-- **2024.2** Starting Research Internship @ Cohere advised by [Dr. Sebastian Ruder](https://www.ruder.io/about/) and [Dr. Ahmet Üstun](https://ahmetustun.github.io/) working on multilingual models
+- **2024.2** Starting Research Internship @ Cohere advised by [Dr. Sebastian Ruder](https://www.ruder.io/about/) and [Dr. Ahmet Üstün](https://ahmetustun.github.io/) working on multilingual models
 - **2024.2** Thrilled to share ["LLM See, LLM Do: Guiding Data Generation to Target Non-Differentiable Objectives"](https://arxiv.org/abs/2407.01490) was accepted to **EMNLP 2024 (Oral)**!
 - **2024.1** Starting as a Research Scholar @ Cohere for AI mentored by [Dr. Sara Hooker](https://www.sarahooker.me/), [Dr. Sebastian Ruder](https://ruder.io), [Dr. Marzieh Fadaee](https://marziehf.github.io/) and [Dr. Julia Kreutzer](https://juliakreutzer.github.io/) working on synthetic data
 - **2023.2** ["Evaluating the Evaluators: Are Current Few-Shot Learning Benchmarks Fit for Purpose?"](https://arxiv.org/abs/2307.02732) was accepted to **ICML 2023 - DMLR Workshop**